aleximmer/Laplace/documentation.md

 To extend the laplace package, new `BaseLaplace` subclasses can be designed, for example, a block-diagonal structure or subset-of-weights Laplace.
-Alternatively, extending or integrating backends allows to provide different Hessian approximations to the laplace approximations.
+Alternatively, extending or integrating backends allows to provide different Hessian approximations to the Laplace approximations.
 For example, currently the `curvature.BackPackInterface` and `curvature.AsdfInterface` are available.
 The `curvature.AsdfInterface` provides a Kronecker factored empirical Fisher while the `curvature.BackPackInterface` does not, and only the `curvature.BackPackInterface` provides access to Hessian approximations